Arch-ive/Seasoned-Recipes/content/recipe/main/Pumpkin Ricotta Ravioli/index.md

 | Sage  | 1 punnet |
 | Lemon  | 1/2 |

-Make this with [Fresh Pasta]({{< ref "recipe/base/fresh pasta" >}}).
-Can also make a [Pangritata]({{< ref "recipe/side/pangritata" >}}) with a some of the confit garlic.
+[Fresh Pasta]({{< ref "recipe/base/fresh pasta" >}}) is a must for this recipe.
+Also, a [Pangritata]({{< ref "recipe/side/pangritata" >}}) is an easy addition to finish the dish if you've got a loaf on hand.

 ## Method

 1. Cut up pumpin into ~2-3cm chunks, break down the onion and add half the sage.
 Coat in oil, salt, peper and nutmeg.
-Wrap up the garlic bulb in alfoil and add some olive oil and salt.
-Pop everything on a tray and roast in an over at 180degC.
+Wrap up the garlic bulb in foil and drizzle with olive oil and salt.
+Place everything on a tray lined with baking paper and roast in the oven at 200degC.
+About 45 mins.

 {{< gallery >}}
   <img src="gallery/roast.jpg" class="grid-w33" />
 {{< /gallery >}}

+>ProTip: Turn the veg over after ~20min to get all sides caramalised.
+Remove the onion early if it's done, don't let it burn.

-2. Make a batch of [Fresh Pasta]({{< ref "recipe/base/fresh pasta" >}}) and leave to rest
+2. While the pumpin is roasting make a batch of [Fresh Pasta]({{< ref "recipe/base/fresh pasta" >}}) and leave to rest.

-3. After everything in the oven is done, let it cool for abit before you pop it all in a food processor and blend together.
-Add enough ricotta to smooth it out for a nice mouthfeel; some lemon zest (1/2 a lemon?) for some brightness and peccorino.
-Mix together and place in a piping bag.
+3. Once the veg is done, let it cool before blending in a food processor.
+Add enough ricotta to smooth it out for a nice mouthfeel; some lemon zest for some brightness and peccorino for funk.
+Mix together and place in a "piping bag".

 {{< gallery >}}
   <img src="gallery/mix1.jpg" class="grid-w33" />